 About CalTPA

-The CTC redeveloped the state-sponsored teaching performance assessment, the California Teaching Performance Assessment (CalTPA).
-Pursuant to Education Code Section 44320.2, this assessment meets one of the requirements for earning a Preliminary Multiple Subject or Single Subject Teaching Credential.
-The Commission recently updated both its Teaching Performance Assessment Design Standards and Teaching Performance Expectations (TPEs), and so also updated the CalTPA to reflect these recent changes.
+Pursuant to Education Code Section 44320.2, the California Teaching Performance Assessment (CalTPA) meets one of the requirements for earning a Preliminary Multiple Subject, PK–3 Early Childhood Education, or Single Subject Teaching Credential.
+The Commission recently updated both its Teaching Performance Assessment Design Standards and Teaching Performance Expectations (TPEs).
+The CalTPA was then updated to align with these changes.

 CalTPA Design

-The revised CalTPA is structured around two full instructional cycles based on the pedagogical sequence of plan, teach and assess, reflect, and apply, each conducted within a school placement.
+The CalTPA includes two full instructional cycles based on the pedagogical sequence of plan, teach and assess, reflect, and apply, each conducted within a school placement.
 The complete sequence is addressed by each instructional cycle, with candidates providing evidence of instructional practice for each step.
-Acceptable evidence may be in a variety of forms, including annotated video clips and written narrative.
-As the revised CalTPA is designed to address subject-specific teaching and learning, candidates are asked to respond to the instructional cycles within the context of their teaching assignments.
+Acceptable evidence may be in a variety of forms, including video clips with written or verbal commentary.
+The CalTPA is designed to address subject-specific teaching and learning.
+Candidates complete each instructional cycle within the context of their clinical placement.

 Together, these instructional cycles and the related rubrics assess a range of the TPEs.